therlaup/pydicom-batch/README.md

 The scripts are based on the Pydicom (https://github.com/pydicom/pydicom) and Pynetdicom (https://github.com/pydicom/pynetdicom).

 Extractions are defined in YAML configuration files and batches of requests are stored in CSV files.
-Examples are provided in the [configuration directory](config)
+Examples are provided in the [configuration directory](config).
+We provide some explanation [below](#config).

 There are two options available to run PYDICOM batch: (1) Docker container or (2) bare metal Anaconda.
 Both are supported but the docker-based approach may be simpler to use without affecting your base system.